The Battle of Britain

 As seems the case in every war the reality is a very sorry case of general incompetence within the top officers regarding any military endeavour?
 Certainly so in the ‘Battle of Britain’ when the aircrews not only had the Luftwaffe to fight, but were also being shot at by the Army, Navy and even RAF anti-aircraft gun crews!
 It might seem incredible but RAF pilots baling out over England were shot at.
 In fact it soon became such an issue the Air Ministry took steps to try and inform those with these guns that not everybody descending by parachute was a German!

 I suppose we must also remember that the majority of British people, even when bearing arms, especially in rural areas (?), were barely literate or numerate.
 To the extent they didn’t realise a single person descending by parachute hardly constituted the commencement of a German invasion force.
 There were cases of British fighter aircraft trying to shoot down German aircraft also being targeted by Ack-Ack crews, and sometimes getting shot down.
-Indeed, British pilots descending by parachute were also shot at!

 THE 'BATTLE OF BRITAIN' AIRFIELDS